dengking/programming-language/docs/Theory/Programming-paradigm/Object-oriented-programming/Design-pattern/Separation-of-container-and-algorithm.md

 > The iterator pattern decouples [algorithms](https://en.wikipedia.org/wiki/Algorithm) from containers; in some cases, algorithms are necessarily container-specific and thus cannot be decoupled.

+## Generic programming

+separation of container and algorithm也是generic programming的思想。